openprocurement/openprocurement.auctions.tessel/docs/source/standard/item.rst

     This may also be used to present codes from an internal classification scheme.

-    One of the possible additional classifiers is CPVS.

 :unit:
-    :ref:`Unit`
+    :ref:`Unit`, required

     |ocdsDescription|
     Description of the unit which the good comes in e.g.  hours, kilograms.
     Made up of a unit name, and the value of a single unit.

 :quantity:
-    decimal
+    decimal, required

     |ocdsDescription|
-    The number of units required
+    The number of units required.

 :address:
-    :ref:`Address`
+    :ref:`Address`, required

-    Address, where property or asset(s) is located.
+    Address, where item is located.

 :location:
-    dictionary
+    dictionary, optional

     Geographical coordinates of the location.
 Element consists of the following items: